-Our manufacturing operations consist primarily of producing finished goods from (i) components purchased from third parties, (ii) sub-assemblies manufactured by sub-contractors, and (iii) turnkey manufacturers.
-In addition, we perform testing and quality assurance procedures with respect to the components and sub-assemblies which are incorporated into our final products and the final products themselves.
+Our manufacturing operations consist primarily of producing finished goods on our own from (i) components purchased from third parties, (ii) sub-assemblies manufactured by sub-contractors.
+In addition, we perform testing and quality assurance procedures with respect to the components and sub-assemblies which are incorporated into our final products and to the final products themselves.
+In addition, we use turnkey manufacturers to manufacture our products.

 We seek to monitor quality with respect to each stage of the production process including, but not limited to, the selection of component suppliers, warehouse procedures and final testing, packaging and shipping.
-We have been certified as complying with "ISO 9001:2008" and "ISO 14001:2004", which are the quality control standard used in our industry.
+We have been certified as complying with "ISO-28001:2007", "ISO 9001:2015" and "ISO 14001:2015", which are the quality control standard used in our industry.
 We believe that our quality assurance procedures have been instrumental in achieving a high degree of reliability for our products.
 We intend to continue to maintain and improve the efficiency of such procedures.